List of Air Canada destinations

 The list shows airports that are served by Air Canada as part of its scheduled service.
-It includes destinations operated by Air Canada Rouge, Air Canada Express regional partners and other charter services.
+It includes destinations operated by Air Canada Rouge and Air Canada Express regional partners, and other charter services.
 The list includes the International Civil Aviation Organization (ICAO) code, city, province, country, the airport's name—with the airline's hubs and focus cities marked, airports served by main-haul operation of Air Canada, terminated and seasonal routes.